bennoloeffler/gpt-vunds/README.md

 ```
 xxx--prompt.txt
 ```
-but you may override it by a parameter
+but you may override xxx-prompt.txt by a parameter

     $ gpt-vunds xxx "here is the specific prompt that uses xxx--instructions.txt and xxx--examples.txt"